Faithless feat. Cat Power (audio), Best Bootlegs of 2006, Johnny Depp as Freddie Mercury?

 9) Hot Chip - The Warning

-Hot Chip – Boy from School video Hot Chip – Boy from School (video)
+Hot Chip – Boy from School (video)

-Hot Chip - Over and Over video Hot Chip - Over and Over (video)
+Hot Chip - Over and Over (video)

 When I first heard 'Careful', I knew I was in for a different album.
 The songs are a cacophonous electronic clash of genres.
 You can hardly anticipate what the next sound, let alone the next song, will bring.
 'Boy From School' has been on more than a few of my mixtapes and is a polite introduction to the band for any of your less musically adventurous friends.
 'Over and Over' is a joyful ode to repetition in electronic music.